roamlab/acoustic-sensing-public/README.md

 ### 4. Run Nodes

-Start your system in separate terminals or tmux panes:
+Start your system in separate terminals:

 ```bash
 # Terminal 1: Start micro-ROS agent (for receiver)